IgniteUI/igniteui-docfx/jp/components/action-strip.md

 #### Reusing the Action Strip

-Single Action Strip can be used for more than one element.
-As long as the actions of those elements are not required to be visible simultaneously.
+The same Action Strip can be used for more than one element as long as the actions need not be visible simultaneously for them.
-The Action Strip can change the container element it is shown for.
-This is achieved by changing the [`context`]({environment:angularApiUrl}/classes/igxactionstripcomponent.html#context).
+The Action Strip can change its container element, which is possible by changing the [`context`]({environment:angularApiUrl}/classes/igxactionstripcomponent.html#context).
-The best way to change the `context` is by using the [`show`]({environment:angularApiUrl}/classes/igxactionstripcomponent.html#show) API method and pass the `context` as parameter.
+The best way to do so is via the [`show`]({environment:angularApiUrl}/classes/igxactionstripcomponent.html#show) API method and passing the `context` as a parameter.
 The `context` should be an instance of a component and should have an accessible `element` property.

->Note: The `show` API method uses [Angular Renderer2](https://angular.io/api/core/Renderer2) to append the Action Strip into that `element` .
+>Note: The `show` API method uses [Angular Renderer2](https://angular.io/api/core/Renderer2) to append the Action Strip to that `element`.

 ### Usage in Grids

-Action strip provides functionality and UI for IgxGrid.
+The Action Strip provides additional functionality and UI for the IgxGrid.
-All that can be utilized with grid action components.
-We are providing two default grid action components:
+This can be utilized via grid action components and we are providing two default ones:
-- [`IgxGridEditingActionsComponent`]({environment:angularApiUrl}/classes/igxgrideditingactionscomponent.html) - includes functionality and UI related to grid editing.
-It allows starting edit mode for cell or row, depending on rowEditable option of the grid and deleting rows.
+- [`IgxGridEditingActionsComponent`]({environment:angularApiUrl}/classes/igxgrideditingactionscomponent.html) - includes functionality and UI elements related to grid editing.
+It allows you to quickly toggle edit mode for cells or rows, depending on the value of the `rowEditable` option of the grid and whether deleting rows is allowed.
-- [`IgxGridPinningActionsComponent`]({environment:angularApiUrl}/classes/igxgridpinningactionscomponent.html) - includes functionality and UI related to grid pinning.
-It allows pinning rows and navigating from a pinned row to the disabled row.
+- [`IgxGridPinningActionsComponent`]({environment:angularApiUrl}/classes/igxgridpinningactionscomponent.html) - includes functionality and UI elements related to grid pinning.
+It allows you to quickly pin rows and navigate between pinned and disabled counterpart.

 ```html
 <igx-grid [data]="data" [rowEditable]="true" [primaryKey]="'ID'">